giorgiopogliani/giorgiopogliani.github.io/posts/livewire-datatables.md

 </table>
 ```

-And of course, if you called paginate on the query you can this snippet to have the links to paginate the table.
-Althogh, doing this way we will not use the dynamic feature of livewire because we would click another link and refresh the page.
-You can read the livewire documentation on "Using A Custom Pagination View", but the idea is to have custom links that will set the page.
+And of course, if you called paginate on the query you can use this snippet to have the links to paginate the table.
+Although, doing this way we will not use the dynamic feature of livewire because you click another link and this will reload the page.
+You can read the livewire documentation on **"Using A Custom Pagination View"**, but the idea is to have custom links that will set the page.
 ```html
 <div class="mt-5">
     {{ $rows->links() }}